It’s very common for people to have money problems. You might be surprised to hear [..]

 Automatic Stay Attorneys

-When you are drowning in debt, the dreadful feeling you may get in the pit of your stomach every time the phone rings can be both unnerving and frustrating.
-Creditors want their money and they will be relentless in trying to collect it.
+When you are drowning in debt, you get a dreadful feeling in the pit of your stomach every time the phone rings.
+Creditors want their money and can be relentless in trying to collect it.
 However, when creditor collections feel like non-stop harassment, many people in New Jersey turn to bankruptcy.
-This is because, from the moment you file for Chapter 7 or Chapter 13 bankruptcy protection, an Automatic Stay prevents creditors from attempting to collect debts.
+From the moment you file for Chapter 7 or Chapter 13 bankruptcy protection, an Automatic Stay prevents creditors from attempting to collect debts.

 What is the Automatic Stay?